fortran-lang/fpm/CONTRIBUTING.md

 fpm is a community project.
 There is no one single person making final decisions.
-This the workflow that we follow:
+This is the workflow that we follow:

 1. Open a [new issue](https://github.com/fortran-lang/fpm/issues/new) to
    describe a bug or propose a new feature.